 Travel is NOT a miracle cure for anxiety

-If you’re not able to control panic attacks or are really worried, check with your doctor for advice before you go and make sure you have the right medication that will easily get through customs.
+If you’re unable to control panic attacks or are really worried, check with your doctor for advice before you go and ensure you have the right medication that will easily get through customs.
 Travel is AMAZING but it’s full of ups and downs, exhausting activities and travel days, and you’re far from your normal support network.
 I’ve read some pretty dangerous advice about how travel is the best ‘cure’ for mental health.
 Remember these people are speaking anecdotally and are not medical professionals.

 Most of all, do what feels right for you and trust your instincts.
 If you’re solo, you are the only one responsible for keeping your mind healthy on the road so make sure this is your priority. 🙂